 Naturally, major drugmakers have developed a keen interest in gene and cell therapies.
 Here are the pharma giants which have been successful in promoting their activities in this field:

-As per usual when it comes to innovation, pharma heavyweights acquire or collaborate with star-ups or small specialised companies.
+As per usual when it comes to innovation, pharma heavyweights acquire or collaborate with start-ups or small specialised companies.
 The media is increasingly eager to analyse these ventures, as we already identified in our recent research on pharma start-ups.
-In the case of gene and cell treatments, journalists almost unanimously hold that small-cap biotechs are the real pioneers, and that gene-editing tech will soon be everywhere thanks to their work.
+In the case of gene and cell treatments, journalists almost unanimously hold that small-cap biotechs are the real pioneers and that gene-editing tech will soon be everywhere thanks to their work.

-Novartis has been deemed by many as the leading company in advanced therapies after the $8.7 billion acquisition of gene therapy start-up AveXis in April 2018 and the development of AVXS-101, a spinal muscular atrophy treatment, and Kymriah, a lymphoblastic leukemia therapy.
+Novartis has been deemed by many as the leading company in advanced therapies after the $8.7 billion acquisition of gene therapy start-up AveXis in April 2018 and the development of AVXS-101, a spinal muscular atrophy treatment, and Kymriah, a lymphoblastic leukaemia therapy.
 The company also has the non-USA marketing rights for Luxturna, a procedure targeting Leber’s congenital amaurosis eye disorder.
 In addition, Novartis collaborates with small specialised firms such as bluebird, Intellia and Spark.

 Pfizer has collaboration agreements with gene therapy start-ups Spark, Cellectis and Sangamo, while Gilead acquired stem cell company Kite Pharma last year – something we identified as one of the top trending news in our study on pharma start-ups, with Kite being the most mentioned start-up.
 Gilead also acquired Cell Design Labs and entered into an oncology cell therapy collaboration with Sangamo.

-Vertex joined forces with CRISPR Therapeutics on cystic fibrosis therapy, and Bayer became partners with that same company to work on hemophilia programs.
+Vertex joined forces with CRISPR Therapeutics on cystic fibrosis therapy, and Bayer became partners with that same company to work on haemophilia programs.
 Celgene acquired Juno Therapeutics, Sanofi bought Bioverativ, while Merck teamed up with Ziopharm and Roche expanded its partnership with 4D Molecular Therapeutics.

 However, some specialised gene therapy firms featured in the coverage not only because of their relationships to giants: